 What do I need to know about remote online notarization in Texas?

 On July 1, 2018, Texas became the third state to allow remote online notarization (RON).
-Notaries with an active commission can register to become a Texas remote online Notary by following the steps in this guide.
+Notaries with an active commission may register to become a Texas remote online Notary by following the steps in this guide.

 Back to Top